yiwen-luo/After-Work-Ride-Pattern/README.md

 For uber__surge data, one just need to open the `index.html` in Firefox.
 The project is hard to be deployed on Chrome, since there will be error message telling users that the local intermediate data file should be uploaded on a local server, while Firefox has no such requirement.

-And then we can observe peak hours from graph and change parameter in yellow_cab_process.py and run
+And then we can observe peak hours from graph and change parameters in yellow_cab_process.py and run

 ```
 $ python yellow_cab_process.py